public-data-and-ai-csm/Public-DataAI-Assets/docs/Watson_Assistant.md

 This is a "landing page" for Watson Assistant.
 Look here for links to high value technical content specific for this service.

 ## References for Further Reading
-- [Cognitive Class - How to Build a Chatbot](https://cognitiveclass.ai/courses/how-to-build-a-chatbot/) - a Cognitive Class offering that will help you build up and learn how to build your own chatbot.
-- [Watson Assistant Learning Path](https://developer.ibm.com/series/learning-path-watson-assistant/) - this free rersource is geared towards developers looking for some hands on examples and learning activities with Watson Assistant.
-- [Watson Assistant Demos and Tutorials](https://www.ibm.com/demos/collection/Watson-Assistant/) - great collection of materials so you can do some self-guided activities that will help you learn and become familiar with how Watson Assistant works.
 - [Conversational Assistants and Quality with Watson Assistant — Revisited](https://medium.com/@dtoczala/conversational-assistants-and-quality-with-watson-assistant-revisited-123fb3bb9f1f) - nice blog post that highlights some best practices for a deployed chatbot with Watson Assistant.
 Check out the Python notebook with k-fold testing and intent analysis.
 Also note the follow up article [Conversational Assistants and Quality with Watson Assistant — The Measures](https://chatbotslife.com/conversational-assistants-and-quality-with-watson-assistant-revisited-123fb3bb9f1f), which explains the metrics.
 - [Managing Your Virtual Agent’s Lifecycle](https://medium.com/ibm-watson/managing-your-virtual-agents-lifecycle-cf6712fa47aa) - article that describes the simple version management within Watson Assistant, as well as an example of the fine-grained access permissions now available in Watson Assistant.
 - [Best Practices for Building and Maintaining a Chatbot](https://medium.com/ibm-watson/best-practices-for-building-and-maintaining-a-chatbot-a8b78f0b1b72) - great article that highlights some of the things that you have to consider when you are building a chatbot that is going to be a REAL chatbot.